wazeedahamed/api-file-upload/README.md

-# api-file-upload
+# Introduction
- .NET Web API to Upload large file in chunks
+ This is .NET web API code to upload large files to server App_Data folder in 5MB chunks